|

 home page.
 The casual visitor to the Kerry site will not gather a more

+specific impression of the candidate from these labels.
 [Ed note: Just as I was rechecking these links prior to

 publication, I noticed that the Kerry site has corrected the preceding